This topic introduces the key concepts behind the ESXi storage multipathing.

 - The PSA offers a collection of VMkernel APIs that third parties can use to create their own multipathing plug-ins (MPPs).
 The modules provide specific load balancing and failover functionalities for a particular storage array.
 The MPPs can be installed on the ESXi host.
 They can run in addition to the VMware native modules, or as their replacement.

 - VMware High-Performance Plug-in (HPP)

-- The HPP replaces the NMP for high-speed devices, such as NVMe PCIe flash.
-The HPP improves the performance of ultra-fast flash devices that are installed locally on your ESXi host.
-The plug-in supports only single-pathed devices.
+The HPP replaces the NMP for high-speed devices, such as NVMe.
+The HPP can improve the performance of ultra-fast flash devices that are installed locally on your

 - Claim Rules

-- The PSA uses claim rules to determine whether an MPP or NMP owns the paths to a particular storage device.
-The NMP has its own set of claim rules.
-These claim rules match the device with a specific SATP and PSP.
+- The PSA uses claim rules to determine which plug-in owns the paths to a particular storage device.

 |PSA||Pluggable Storage Architecture|

 |NMP||Native Multipathing Plug-in.
 Generic VMware multipathing module that is used SCSI storage devices.|